jiangsy/worklist_intersection_union/README.md

 * Recursion via a fixpoint operator;
 * Recursive let expressions

-All the examples provided in the paper run in our implementation.
+All the examples provided in the paper run in this implementation.

 ### Quick Reference